 The formal layout of previous generations had gone along with straight avenues, geometric designs and walled enclosures.
 As Walpole said: ‘so closely did he [Brown] copy nature that his works will be mistaken for it’.
 It is estimated that Brown designed over 170 gardens in Britain including Croome, Longleat, Blenheim Palace and Bowood but was probably involved with many more.

 Humphry Repton (1752-1818) is often regarded as the successor to Brown and is the last of the great eighteenth century landscape designers.
-Repton thought of landscaping as an art form and using his skills as an artist, created a ‘Red Book’ for prospective clients with explanatory text and watercolour overlays showing before and after views of the estate.
-He worked on numerous projects including Rode Hall, Tatton Park, Woburn Abbey and Blaise Castle.
-Woburn is currently undergoing a major restoration project to restore Repton’s original design.
+Unlike Brown who designed and oversaw the work until its completion, Repton acted as a consultant, leaving the client to carry out the work.
+Repton criticized Brown for bringing the rolling grass up to the front door, for example at Petworth, as he thought of landscaping more as an art form.
+He used his skills as an artist, creating a ‘Red Book’ for prospective clients with explanatory text and watercolour overlays showing before and after views of the estate.
+At the end of his life he said ‘as a landscape designer I have never been superseded by a more successful rival.
+My own profession, like myself, was becoming extinct.’

 Examples of English Landscape Gardens can be seen at: